 Freedom & Unity: Free Tuition at Vermont State University

-VSAC and Vermont State University (VTSU) have teamed up to offer Freedom & Unity, an opportunity for Vermont students with a family income of $65,000 or less to attend VTSU tuition free.
-Freedom & Unity builds upon VTSU’s Free Tuition promise.
+VSAC and Vermont State have teamed up to offer Freedom & Unity, an opportunity for Vermont students with a family income of $85,000 or less to attend Vermont State tuition free.
+Freedom & Unity builds upon Vermont State’s Free Tuition Promise.

-Funded by the Vermont Legislature, Freedom & Unity is open to new or returning students of any age who do not have a bachelor's degree and are enrolled in degree-seeking programs at VTSU.
+Funded by the Vermont Legislature, Freedom & Unity is open to new or returning students of any age who do not have a bachelor's degree and are enrolled in a bachelor's or associate degree-seeking program at Vermont State.

 Choose from 100 undergraduate programs offered in-person, in flexible learning formats, and online.